 In addition, changes to our ocean robotic systems, or changes in applicable export/import control or economic sanctions laws and regulations may delay in the introduction and sale of our robotic systems and solutions or, in some cases, prevent the export or import of our robotic systems to certain countries, governments, or persons altogether.
 Compliance with such laws and regulations may be costly and require time and attention from our management.
 Any change in export/import controls or economic sanctions, laws and regulations, or shift in the scope of enforcement of existing laws and regulations, or change in the countries, governments, persons, or technologies covered by such laws and regulations, could also result in decreased use of our robotic systems, as well as our decreased ability to export or market our robotic systems to potential customers.
-Any decreased use of our robotic systems, and any limitation on our ability to export or market our robotic systems would likely adversely affect our business, financial condition, results of operations, cash flows, reputation and prospects.
+Any decreased use of our robotic systems, and any limitation on our ability to export or market our robotic systems to potential customers.
+Any decreased use of our robotic systems, financial condition, results of operations, cash flows, reputation and prospects.